-Virginia-Class Submarine Program
+Virginia Class Submarine Program

-|Columbia-Class Ballistic Missile Submarine Program|
+|Columbia Class Ballistic Missile Submarine Program|

-|Letter to Members of Congress|
+|2018 Letter to Members of Congress|

 |What People Are Saying About Submarines|

-|Importance of Submarines and the Submarine Industrial Base|
+|Importance of the Submarine Industrial Base|

-|Current Submarine Programs Fact Sheet|
+|Current Submarine Programs|

-Virginia-Class Submarine Program
+Virginia Class Submarine Program

 Virginia Payload Module (VPM) is the most cost effective way to restore the Navy’s undersea strike capacity, which will drop by 60% as the current SSGN force will be retired by 2028.
 VPM’s open architecture design enables the submarine to deliver a large variety of capabilities including weapons, unmanned systems including Large Displacement Unmanned Undersea Vehicles, seabed sensors and other undersea capabilities.

-Columbia-Class Ballistic Missile Submarine Program
+Columbia Class Ballistic Missile Submarine Program

-SSBNs will soon carry nearly 70 percent of the U.S. treaty accountable operational nuclear deterrent arsenal and are the most survivable leg of the nuclear triad.
+SSBNs carry nearly 70 percent of the U.S. treaty accountable operational nuclear deterrent arsenal and are the most survivable leg of the nuclear triad.
 The Ohio-Class SSBNs begin to reach their end of service life in 2027.
 Between 2032 and 2040, the Navy will only have the minimum SSBN force structure necessary to meet USSTRATCOM’s strategic deterrent requirements.
 Delivery of the Columbia-Class on schedule maintains the minimum force structure necessary to meet USSTRATCOM’s requirements.
 Ohio-Class SSBNs’ service lives have been extended from 30 to an unprecedented 42 years.
 There is no margin to further extend the service life of the current SSBNs and will begin to reach their end of service life in 2027.